-9. According to paragraph 1 of General Assembly resolution 43/75 I of 7 December purposes of the Charter of the United Nations,
+9. According to paragraph 1 of General Assembly resolution 43/75 I of 7 December

 1988, entitled 'International arms transfers', arms transfers in all their aspects deserve serious consideration by the international community.
 The General Assembly, in paragraph 4 of its resolution 48/75 F of 16 December 1993, of the same title, noted that the Disarmament Commission had included the question of international arms transfers, with particular reference to resolution 46/36 H of 6 December 1991, also of the same title, in the agenda of its substantive session in 1994.